 Other Medical and Surgical Services Offered at Raleigh Ophthalmology

-Do want to freshen up your look?
-Raleigh Ophthalmology offers patients a wide range of surgical and nonsurgical procedures including BOTOX®, fillers, eyelid surgery and brow lifts.
+Do you want to freshen up your look?
+Raleigh Ophthalmology offers patients a wide range of surgical and nonsurgical procedures including BOTOX®, fillers, eyelid surgery, and brow lifts.
 Let Dr. Riske and the rest of the expert team be your guide to a new rejuvenated you.

 Pediatric Eye Care

 Your child may be nearsighted (myopia), farsighted (hyperopia) or have astigmatism.
 It is important that children who need glasses, wear them full time when they are young to develop good, three-dimensional vision.
 If your child cannot identify alphabet letters because of age or development, here is a link to pictures that can be reviewed at home before the vision test at the eye doctor.
 Visit our optical shop to learn more about our selection of pediatric frames.

 Dry Eye Syndrome is the lack of lubrication or moisture in the eyes related to the tear film and production of natural tears.
 This syndrome can be caused by factors including the natural aging process, cold medicines, contact lens wear, and certain environmental factors.
 If you have a dry and scratchy feeling or a burning sensation, you may be experiencing dry eyes.
 In order to determine if you are suffering from this syndrome, it is important to make an appointment for an evaluation with our dry eye specialist.